Help Center

 • Not exist — displays all the items that don’t contain the Key.
 You don’t need to set the Value either;

-• Regexp – displays items whose regular expression matches with the values in the meta field.
-For example, you can query users according to the values in the radio or checkbox meta field.
-To learn more, proceed to the Creating Users Query and Displaying Specific Users in the Grid tutorial;
+• Regexp — displays items whose regular expression matches with the values in the meta field.
+For example, one can query users according to the values in the “Radio” or “Checkbox” meta field.
+The Creating Users Query and Displaying Specific Users in the Grid tutorial contains more details;

 • Not regexp — displays items whose regular expression doesn’t match with the values in the meta field;

-• Value.
-The value you set here will be compared to the value of the meta field you have chosen in the Field key/name bar;
+• Value — a field to set a value or values that will be compared to the value of the meta field chosen in the Field key/name bar;

-• Type.
-This drop-down allows you to specify what type of data is stored in the chosen column:
+• Type — a dropdown to specify what type of data is stored in the chosen fields:

 • Numeric — whole numbers only;